blankochan/RumbleReplay/README.md

 ### Add That `References` folder as a References Folder in your editor (or just select all of them and reference them)

 > [!NOTE]
-> For those who wanna make their own recorders/parsers
+> For those who wanna make their own recorders/parsers, or prepose changes or otherwise just understand the format
-> I have included an ImHex Pattern that defines the structure of `.rr` files
+> I have included an [ImHex Pattern](https://raw.githubusercontent.com/blankochan/RumbleReplayRecorder/refs/heads/master/v2RRparser.hexpat) that defines the structure of `.rr` files